Nonprofit Fundraisers Symposium has been approved for 8.75 continuing education (CE) credits. Click here for the CE tracking form.

 HOTEL RESERVATION CHANGES

-The Symposium hotel reservation changes and cancellations may be made by contacting the hotel directly at firstname.lastname@example.org.
+The Symposium hotel reservation changes and cancellations may be made by contacting the hotel directly.

-The NFS welcomes all attendees and complies fully with the Americans with Disabilities Act (ADA).
-Please notify NFS at the time you register, or in writing to email@example.com at least 14 calendar days prior to the event, if you need a sign language interpreter or other accommodation related to audio, visual, or mobility needs.
+The Nonprofit Fundraisers Symposium welcomes all attendees and complies fully with the Americans with Disabilities Act (ADA).
+Please notify the Symposium at the time you register, or in writing to NFSinfo@dmaw.org at least 14 calendar days prior to the event, if you need a sign language interpreter or other accommodation related to audio, visual, or mobility needs.

 No one under the age of 18 is permitted to attend any symposium events.
-If you bring children to symposium, you are responsible for childcare arrangements.
-Children are not permitted in the tabletop area, general sessions or in any educational sessions in the hotel.
+If you bring children to the symposium, you are responsible for childcare arrangements.
+Children are not permitted in the any symposium areas, exhibitor spaces, general sessions, or in any educational sessions in the hotel.

 CONSENT TO USE IMAGES AND SHARE INFORMATION

 By registering for The Nonprofit Fundraisers Symposium, you agree that we may provide your registration information to our sponsors, partners, and affiliates who helped make this symposium possible and that they may contact you with offers that may be of interest to you.
-If you do not want us to share your information, to opt out submit a written request to firstname.lastname@example.org.
+If you do not want us to share your information, opt out by submitting a written request to firstname.lastname@example.org.

 ATTENDEE STANDARDS OF BEHAVIOR AND OVERVIEW

-By registering for the inaugural Nonprofit Fundraisers Symposium, you are agreeing to the terms and conditions as laid out in these Attendees Guidelines.
+By registering for the Nonprofit Fundraisers Symposium, you are agreeing to the terms and conditions as laid out in these Attendee Guidelines.
 Failure to abide by these policies will affect your eligibility to participate in the Symposium this year and possibly in future years.

 Standards of Behavior: Electronic devices must be turned off or set to silent mode during educational sessions.
 Disruptive or objectionable conduct, activities and related materials (megaphones, signage, etc.) as determined by the Symposium, are strictly prohibited in every area of the symposium unless specifically approved by show management in writing.